Inter-Academic League

-The Inter-Academic League (officially the Inter-Academic Association of Philadelphia and Vicinity, commonly known as the Inter-Ac) is an inter-scholastic athletic conference.
-The high school sports league consists of selective private schools in the Philadelphia area.
+The Inter-Academic League (officially known as the Inter-Academic Association of Philadelphia and Vicinity, commonly known as the Inter-Ac) is an inter-scholastic athletic conference.
+This high school sports league consists of selective private schools in the Philadelphia area.

+History

 The schools were organized into a conference early in 1887 when they came together as the Interacademic Athletic Association (the name was later shortened to its present configuration).
 Two initial sports offered by the league were football and track and field.